skeeto/skeeto.github.com/_posts/2017-08-22-Vim-vs-Emacs-The-Working-Directory.markdown

     (compile "make")))
 ~~~

-It's a pattern I've used again and again, working against the same old
+It's a pattern I've used [again][ex1] and [again][ex2] and
-friction.
-By running one Vim instance per project at the project's
+[again][ex3], working against the same old friction.
+By running one
+Vim instance per project at the project's root, I get the correct
-root, I get the correct behavior for free.
+behavior for free.

 [w32]: https://blogs.msdn.microsoft.com/oldnewthing/20101011-00/?p=12563